ReproNim/module-dataprocessing/_episodes/02-concepts.md

 The column headers can be described in detail in a JSON document using [JSONLD](https://json-ld.org/) a format that supports semantic annotation.
-The annotation provides information about the data contained in the column and allows harmonizing the information with other similar tables.
+The annotation provides information about the data contained in the column and allows for the harmonization of the information with other similar tables.
 For example, the JSONLD metadata key could tell us that the URLs correspond to anatomical T1-weighted images of the human brain and that the age of participants is expressed in years.